taocpp/json/doc/Value-Class.md

 * Numbers are compared by value, independent of which of the possible representations they use.
 * Strings and string views are compared by comparing character sequences, independent of which representation is used.
 * Binary data and binary views are compared by comparing byte sequences, independent of which representation is used.
-* Raw pointers are skipped, the comparison behaves "as if" the pointee Value were copied to the Value with the pointer.
+* Value Pointers are skipped, the comparison behaves "as if" the pointee Value were copied to the Value with the pointer.
 * Values of different incompatible types will be ordered by the numeric Values of their type enum.

 Comparison between a JSON Value and another type is performed by either